-The protection was recently reviewed, and on 1 August 2019, the level of protection for the Fund was increased by 5%, the cost of which will be offset by the Fund's participation in losses beyond a fall of 35% from current market levels.
+On 1 August 2019, the level of protection for the Fund was increased from 12 month average market levels of 15% to 10%, the cost of which will be offset by the Fund's participation in losses beyond 30%.
 Protecting for such extreme unlikely scenarios is proportionately expensive and not necessarily required by the Fund as it has the governance and implementation framework in place in order to act quickly and bank the returns from the protection in the event of an equity market drawdown.
 The committee papers have been updated as part of the reporting in Appendix 1.